-If you're feeling artistic, you can't go wrong with painting a mural to serve as an accent.
-Keeping the art on one wall keeps everyone's attention focused on the masterpiece, and allows you to make a giant impression without going all out on every wall.Continue to 9 of 16 below.
+If you're feeling artistic, you can't go wrong with painting a mural to serve as an accent wall in a hallway, kids room, or other space.
+Keeping the art on one wall keeps everyone's attention focused on the masterpiece, and allows you to make a giant impression without going all out on every wall.Continue to 12 of 26 below.

 Paint Geometric Shapes